Anubias nana: A Popular And Low-Maintenance Aquatic Plant

 Difficulties in keeping

-Weekly water renew (30% of the tank volume) can supply anubias nana with all required nutrients.
+Weekly water renew (30% of the tank volume) can supply anubias with all required nutrients.
 The plant has low growth rate which means that it doesn’t need large amounts of nutrients.

 Care and keeping in a tank